arcticmatt/pencil-flip/content/Misc/learn.md

 >If they survive the summer melt they are referred to as firn, German ‘of last year’.
 Firn are the building blocks of glaciers...

 ### 05.05.16
->senescence - noun. - the condition or process of deterioration with age.
+>senescence - noun - the condition or process of deterioration with age.

 ### 05.04.16
 Sylvia Plath's family nickname (she signed her letters home with it) was